-Our cash and cash equivalents consist of cash and money market funds, but may from time to time also include commercial paper, with original maturities of three months or less.
+Our cash and cash equivalents consist of cash and money market funds, but may from time to time also include other money market instruments such as commercial paper or U.S. treasury bills, with original maturities of three months or less.
 Our investments may consist of repurchase agreements, U.S. government agency debt, and U.S. treasury debt.
 The primary objective of our investment activities is to preserve the value of our cash without significantly increasing risk.
 Because our cash, cash equivalents, and investments have a short maturity, our portfolio's fair value is relatively insensitive to interest rate changes, however, interest income earned will vary as interest rates change.